unclechu/MIDI-Trigger/README.md

 doesn’t have any versioning yet, so just take latest `master` branch state.
 If you follow usage info instruction it should be no problem to use it.

+## Supported OSes

+1. GNU/Linux — Tested by me personally on NixOS
+   and builds successfully on Ubuntu in CI using Nix

+2. MacOS — I don’t have a machine to test it but in CI it successfully builds using Nix

 ## Usage info

 The defaults for the knobs are tuned for retriggering drum tracks.